thinkingremote/thinkingremote.com/_posts/2014-11-24-book-review-remote-office-not-required.markdown

 ## Inconclusive ANSWERS

 For the most part, the book offers compelling answers to common questions.
 Though some answers don't offer full solutions, for example, the question, "Big business doesn't do it, so why should we?", is covered in two pages, the only real point made is that "old" business is unwilling to change its ways and that bureaucracy plagues their decision making.
-A large portion of the software engineer workforce belongs to big business, and convincing them is exponential harder than your everyday software boutique.
+A large portion of the software engineer workforce belongs to big business, and convincing them is exponentially harder than your everyday software boutique.

 <iframe width="360" style="float: right;" height="215" src="//www.youtube.com/embed/cZY-3bzJW-0" frameborder="0" allowfullscreen></iframe>